apache/creadur-site/README.md

 $ cd ../creadur-site
 $ mkdir rat014
 $ cp -rvf ../creadur-rat/target/staging/* ./rat014/

+Make sure to manually adapt download pages as they need to reference the current release and SNAPSHOT versions!

+$ git commit -am "Push new preview version of RAT 0.14"
 ```

 This will allow a preview of the release site build at [rat014](./rat014)